Switch statement

 }

-• case argument must be a string literal or nil
+• the case conditions must be: nil or a string literal